Assistant Professor of Professional Practice & Chair of Environmental Policy and Sustainability Management Program

-Ana is Chair of the Environmental Policy and Sustainability Management graduate program and an Assistant Professor of Professional Practice at the Milano School.
-She also serves as the Associate Director for the Tishman Environment & Design Center (TEDC) at The New School.
+Ana is Chair of the Environmental Policy and Sustainability Management graduate program and an Assistant Professor of Professional Practice at the Milano School of Policy, Management, and Environment.
+She also serves as the Interim Director of the Tishman Environment & Design Center (TEDC) at The New School.

 Phd, Urban Planning and Public Policy,

 Rutgers, The State University of New Jersey

 BA, Ecology & Evolutionary Biology, and Environmental Studies

 Baptista, Ana I. "The Evolution of the Environmental Justice Movement: Trans-Local Voices for Systemic Transformations" in Globalism and Localization in the Context of the Ecological and Social Crisis.
 Ed.
 Jeanine M. Canty.
 New York: Routledge, April 2019.

 Baptista, Ana I. "Innovations for Sustainability via New York City's Residential Curbside Organic Waste Collection Program: Pathways to Zero Waste" in Smarter New York City: How City Agencies Innovate.
 Ed.
 André Corrêa d'Almeida.
 New York: Columbia University Press, forthcoming 2018.

 Baptista, Ana I. "Finding Hope at the Margins: A Journey of Environmental Justice."
 Ecological and Social Healing: Multicultural Women's Voices.
 Ed.
 Jeanine M. Canty.
 New York: Routledge, 2017.

 Is Burning Trash a Good Way to Dispose of It?
 Waste Incineration in Charts, PBS News House, June 23, 2019